The Boogeyman (wrestler): ECW and departure (2007–2009)

-Boogeyman's return to wrestling action was initially delayed due to a torn calf muscle, but it had also been reported that he was having dental surgery done to replace missing teeth.
+The Boogeyman's return to wrestling action was initially delayed due to a torn calf muscle, but it had also been reported that he was having dental surgery done to replace missing teeth.
 On the October 7 episode of ECW a vignette was aired promoting The Boogeyman's return.
 Additional vignettes aired for a few weeks after that.
 On the October 13, 2008 edition of Raw, The Boogeyman made his return, appearing during a segment with Jackasss Johnny Knoxville, Chris Pontius, and Big Dick Johnson ending with The Boogeyman bringing live worms out of a bag and after putting them in his own mouth spat them into the mouth of Pontius.

-The Boogeyman made his ECW return on the November 25 episode, in a segment with John Morrison and The Miz.
+The Boogeyman made his ECW return on the November 25 episode, in a segment with John Morrison and the Miz.
 He made his return to in ring competition on December 9 against Scott Reed, a local talent, who he defeated with ease.
 On the December 30 episode of ECW, he lost to John Morrison and The Miz in a No DQ match with Finlay as his partner.
 On the January 20, 2009 edition of ECW, he defeated Paul Burchill by disqualification, his first victory over a non-enhancement talent since returning to the brand.
 His last appearance on WWE programming was on the March 3 episode of ECW where he lost in a match against Kane.
 The next day on March 4, 2009, WWE announced that they had released Wright from his WWE contract.